The Chart for Newmont Corporation (NEM) Is Flashing Mixed Signals

-Newmont Corporation (NYSE:NEM) went down by -1.68% from its latest closing price compared to the recent 1-year high of $75.31.
-The company’s stock price has collected -3.96% of loss in the last five trading sessions.
-Press Release reported 14 hours ago that Tectonic Metals Inc. Discusses Potential of Alaska Drill Programs with The Stock Day Podcast
+Newmont Corporation (NYSE:NEM) went down by -0.17% from its latest closing price compared to the recent 1-year high of $75.31.
+The company’s stock price has collected -2.62% of loss in the last five trading sessions.
+Press Release reported on 07/23/21 that Musk Metals Commences Exploration on Its Pluto Properties to Follow Up on Recent Discovery of Gold and Copper Mineralization and Announces Flow-Through Offering

 >> 7 Top Picks for the Post-Pandemic Economy <<